Major General David Howell CB, OBE

 Prof. Kim Humphreys DC, PhD

-Dr. Humphreys is currently the first Professor and Head of the Chiropractic Medicine programme in Switzerland.
-Professor Humphrey’s Chair position is at the University of Zürich, Faculty of Medicine which he has held since September 2008.
+Dr. Humphreys was the first Professor and Head of the Chiropractic Medicine programme in Switzerland at the University of Zürich, Faculty of Medicine which he held until recently.

 Professor Humphreys was previously Assistant to the President and Dean of Graduate Education and Research at the Canadian Memorial Chiropractic College from 2000 until 2008.
 Professor Humphreys started his academic career in 1987 at the Anglo-European College of Chiropractic (AECC) in Bournemouth, England.
 During the last 5 years at AECC he was head of the academic programme.